astropy/specreduce/docs/extraction.rst

 An optional mask array for the image may be supplied to HorneExtract as well.
-This follows the same convention and can either be attached to ``image`` if it is an ``astropy.NDData`` object, or supplied as a keyword argument.
+This follows the same convention and can either be attached to ``image`` if it is an `~astropy.nddata.NDData` object, or supplied as a keyword argument.

 The extraction methods automatically detect non-finite pixels in the input image and combine them with the user-supplied mask to prevent them from biasing the